zenml-io/zenml-projects/atari-game-play/README.md

 ## 📓 Explanation of Code

+Here is a short summary of what each step does:

 - `dqn/model.py` This file consists of all the utility functions and classes which we need for developing our steps.
 All the classes and functions are explained in detail in their respective docstrings.
 - `pipelines/training_pipeline` This file has the pipeline for training the model, built using the ZenML pipeline module.